Solution of linear ill-posed problems using random dictionaries: Introduction

 The advantage of the methodologies listed above is that they are asymptotically optimal in a minimax sense.
 The function of interest is usually represented via an orthonormal basis which is motivated by the form of matrix $\bQ$.
 However, in spite of being minimax optimal in many contexts, these approaches have drawbacks.
 In particular, in practical applications, the number of observations $n$ may be low while noise level $\sigma$ high.
 In this situation, if the unknown vector $\bof$ does not have a relatively compact and accurate representation in the chosen basis, the precision of the resulting estimator will be poor.

 In the last decade, a great deal of effort was spent on recovery of an unknown vector $\bof$ in regression setting from its noisy observations using overcomplete dictionaries.
-In particular, if $\bof$ has a sparse representation in some dictionary, then $\bof$ can be recovered with a much better precision than, for example, when it is expanded over an orthonormal basis.
-The methodology is based on the idea that the error of an estimator of $\bof$ is approximately proportional to the number of dictionary functions that are used for representing $\bof$, therefore, expanding a function of interest over fewer dictionary elements decreases the estimation error.
+In particular, if $\bof$ has a sparse representation in some dictionary (a collection of vectors used for the representation of $\bof$), then $\bof$ can be recovered with a much better precision than, for example, when it is expanded over an orthonormal basis.
+The methodology is based on the idea that the error of an estimator of $\bof$ is approximately proportional to the number of dictionary functions that are used for representing $\bof$, therefore, expanding a function of interest over fewer dictionary elements reduces the estimation error.
 Similar advantages hold in the case of linear inverse problems (see \cite{pensky}).
 However, in order to represent a variety of functions using a small number of dictionary elements, one needs to consider a dictionary of much larger size than the number of available observations, the, so called, overcomplete dictionary.